lenaMK/doc/HAR7009/LenaMK_medium.md

 “An artist using the computer can see into another medium, and by using interfaces they can operate and affect this medium, even to the extent of being able to feel sensations that correspond to the surfaces and masses of objects therein.
 But they can never enter this medium, there can never be direct physical contact or immersion in this space, because the medium they inhabit is wholly different” (Lambert, 2010, p.
 93)

+quel est l’impact de la physicalisation

-- “they cannot enter his except through visual displays or being physically rendered into inert objects, at which point they lose their digital basis and are transmuted into chunks of solid matter” (Lambert, 2010, p.
+“they cannot enter his except through visual displays or being physically rendered into inert objects, at which point they lose their digital basis and are transmuted into chunks of solid matter” (Lambert, 2010, p.
 93)

+pourquoi changer le medium?

+pratique féminine et aujourd’hui liée au féminisme pour matérialiser une histoire féministe de l’art public